mnnxp/cdbs-app/README.md

 The platform for publishing and sharing information on drawings and manufacturers.

 ## Getting Started
-- You will need Trunk, an amazing light weight bundler (no need for webpack madness): `cargo install trunk`
+- You will need Trunk: `cargo install trunk`
 - Check a `.env` file in root
 - Run `trunk serve`